“A teacher affects eternity; he can never tell where his influence stops.” – Henry Adams

 Head Directress Yellow Room

-My name is Peggy Coleman and I am thrilled to be back for my ninth year at A Village Green Montessori School.
+My name is Peggy Coleman and I am thrilled to be back for my tenth year at A Village Green Montessori School.
 I so appreciate the warmth felt here at VGM by staff and family alike.
 Having started in a Montessori classroom out of a work study program at Maine South, I have accumulated more than 40 years experience in Montessori schools.
 I received my American Montessori Training and Certification at the Seton Montessori Institute and had the benefit of strong Montessori mentors.
 Previous to joining VGM I was a committed member of the Libertyville Montessori School staff for 25 years.
 I am proud to be part of the VGM team providing a loving, consistent, high-quality environment for children to grow in.
 I believe in the Montessori principles of a prepared environment, individual achievement and mutual respect among class participants.
 I love to watch friendships grow and see children mentor other children along the way.
 The sense of community is felt daily as staff and parents work together to insure the best possible environment for the children.
 My husband Ron and I have lived in this area for 20 years and have five grown children.
 We are basking in pride as we watch them as adults in the world.
 Thank you in advance for the chance to get to know you and your children.
 I am excited to build a relationship with your family!

 Head Directress Orange Room